amalinayasmin4a/NYC-EV-Taxi-Reccomendation/README.md

 Histogram: distribution of trip_duration_minutes

-Geographic check (via PULocationID → NYC Taxi Zones mapping)
+Geospatial checks: validated pickup locations using NYC Taxi Zone mapping

-7️.
-Clean Data Export
+7. Clean Data Export

-Saved the clean, analysis-ready dataset:
+Saved the final cleaned and validated dataset:

 df.to_excel("NYC_TLC_Cleaned_EV_Ready.xlsx", index=False)

-*Summary of Results*
+Summary of Results

-1. Cleaned and validated X rows of quality data
+Produced a clean, analysis-ready dataset with valid and consistent records.

-2. Removed anomalies and extreme fares
+Removed anomalies, unrealistic fares, and trip irregularities.

-3. Added business-relevant features for EV analysis and pricing optimization *Visualization* for Business Insight Visualization there is Bar Plot for trend, Pie Chart for proportion, and Maps for heatmap
+Added business-relevant analytical features for EV adoption analysis and fare optimization.

+Visualization

+For business insights, the following visualizations were used:

+Bar plots to analyze temporal and categorical trends.

+Pie charts to represent distribution and proportion.

+Heatmaps and geospatial maps for location-based performance insights.